 - Missing CORS preflight on POST /mcp,

 /oauth/token,/oauth/register. claude.ai and chatgpt.com send OPTIONS preflights from the browser.
 If your server 404s on OPTIONS, the browser blocks the real POST silently.
 The server logs show nothing.
 The request never lands. token_type: "Bearer"with a capital B. RFC 6749 permits both cases, but some strict clients reject capital.
 Use lowercase"bearer".issparameter in the auth-response redirect.
-RFC 9207 allows it, but claude.ai’s frontend silently aborts when it’s present.
+RFC 9207 specifies it (and adopting that RFC is optional), but claude.ai’s frontend silently aborts when it’s present.
 Drop it.grant_typesmissing"refresh_token"in your DCR (Dynamic Client Registration) response.
 Some clients infer “no refresh support” and skip the entire flow.

 All vendor-side.
 Report them.
 If you’re shipping a server yourself: copy the Cloudflare workers-oauth-provider reference implementation.
 They’ve hit every one of these.
 You don’t need to repeat it.